gernotpuc/crp_predictions/README.md

 | Weighted Ensemble of NNs (DeepAR, TiDE, PatchTST, DLinear, TFTM)  | 3.67 | 5.13 | 26.39 | 36.64 |
 | Zero-shot Large Language Model (Chronos)                          |      |      |       |       |

-In the Notebook 'crp_forecasts', pretrained models can be loaded and used for performing predictions on a specified dataset of patient specific CrP values.

 ### Cohort definition:<br>